-The Oracle Client software is available on DVD or you can download it from the Oracle Technology Network Web site.
-To install the software from the hard disk, you must either download it from Oracle Technology Network and unpack it, or copy it from the DVD, if you have it.
+The Oracle Client software is available on installation media or you can download it from the Oracle Technology Network Web site.
+To install the software from the hard disk, you must either download it from Oracle Technology Network and unpack it, or copy it from the installation media, if you have it.